krzysk1/b787/README.md

 Made by Krzysztof Kaniewski.
 Original 3D model by Yusuf Buwanguzi. downloaded from https://grabcad.com/library/boeing-787-dreamliner-edited-1

+ Some features may not work as intended and this aircraft could crash your Aerofly FS2.
+ Use it at your own risk!

+Installation:

+1. Unzip file and move the folder "b787" to C:\Users\~\Documents\Aerofly FS2\aircraft.

 There is no Virtual Cockpit = only exterior model!